OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

      This mechanism must work on HDD/floppy/flash drives, really ;)

+   * from CD/DVD in "no-emulation" mode.
+In this case bootstrap code of CD disk is a micro-FSD.
+Look into CDBOOT directory for details.

    QSINIT provide own MBR code both for MBR and GPT partition tables.
 It is optional and can be installed to empty disk, for example, or in emergency case.

    Common MBR code have no differences with other ones.
 It loads active partition and launch it.
    In addition - it have special Boot Manager support (as OS/2 MBR).

    MBR code for GPT disks searches for 1st partition with "BIOS Bootable" attribute ON (google UEFI Wiki about it) and then launch it.
 But, if partition is completely above 2Tb border - only exFAT supports booting from it.

    You can set "BIOS Bootable" attribute via "gpt" command or "sysview" app.